marcus-sonestedt/ArduinoServoPID/README.md

 ## ServoPid

-Small Arduino app to run a PID regulator to control servos.
+Small Arduino app to run a PID regulator to control four servos from analog inputs.

-However, servos already do some PID-ing on their own.
-Hm.